DataDog/hiring-engineers/answers.md

   [x] Sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

 I used a containerized approach as this is easy to setup and consumes less laptop resources.
-Nevertheless I tested everything in Vagrant/Puppet.
+Nevertheless, I tested everything in Vagrant/Puppet.
 If you want I can provide the scripts and information regarding that.
 I used a docker compose file to generate my container/images and spin up the necessary machines for this test.
-Mainly I have two machines in docker:
+I have two machines in docker:

   + Postgres (Database Machine)
   + Adminer (Managing Database)

 Here is the docker compose file ([stack.yml](../solutions-engineer/docker/stack.yml)):